sooriyaarachchi/pybites.github.io-src/content/django-registration-app.md

 ![runserver app index template]({filename}/images/django-reg-reg-link-follow.png)

 You can now login and you should see the logged in page:

 ![registed and activated account]({filename}/images/django-reg-registered-and-activated.png)

-One enhancement would be to auto-login the user now.
+TODO: have the user be logged automatically upon activation of account.

 ## Commit to version control